top of page

 -

 What are the steps to becoming a donor?1.
 Count your ounces.
 Make sure you have 100 oz. of frozen breastmilk that is clearly labeled with the date collected (including year).
 Also, please check to make sure none of your milk has been frozen no longer than 8 months and that the milk was collected before your baby's second birthday.
 2. Complete the prescreening form.
 Please complete the prescreening form to begin the screening process only if you currently meet the general criteria and have 100 oz of breastmilk.
 3. Schedule your phone screening interview.
 Once you complete the form below, you will be prompted to schedule your 30-minute phone screening interview.
 4. Complete donor application.
 After your phone screening interview, you will be given a donor application to complete if you meet the criteria to proceed in the process.
 Obtaining your doctor's consent will be a part of the application.
 5. Bloodwork.
-You will have a blood test covered by MMBTN.
+You will have a blood test at a lab near you.
+The cost of the test is covered by us.

 -